kaka1409/innovation_jukebox/README.md

 - FFmpeg download link: https://www.ffmpeg.org/download.html
 - Download and extract the file then put it in your C:/
-- Finally put it in your system's path C:\ffmpeg\bin
+- Finally add it to your system's path C:\ffmpeg\bin

 ## Usage